-Those who are interested in taking a few graduate classes without obtaining a graduate degree, or who are unable to enter the graduate program on time to register for a semester, have the option of registering as non-degree seeking graduate students.
+Those who are interested in taking a few graduate classes without obtaining a graduate degree, or who are unable to enter the graduate program on time to register for a semester, have the option of registering as non-degree seeking students.

-It is strongly advised that all non-degree seeking students meet with the Graduate Program Director (Dr. L. David Shen, email@example.com) to get academic advice before registering for courses.
+It is strongly advised that all non-degree seeking students meet with the Graduate Program Director (Dr. Kingsley Lay, email@example.com) to get academic advice before registering for courses.
 This is both to ensure that you will be successful in completing the courses that you register for and that the courses will be accepted as part of your graduate program if you are admitted later.
 Failure to get advising before registering as a special student may result in your earned credits not being counted toward your degree requirements.

 Click here to learn more and apply for special student status.